Okinawa in a wheelchair: An Accessibility Guide

 If it should rain, I recommend exploring the accessible Ichiba Hon Dori shopping arcade.
 There are countless stores of all kinds.
 And there also is the Makishi Public Fish Market, where you can buy fresh fish.
 There is a wheelchair-accessible restroom on the 2nd floor.

 In addition to that, there is another accessible shopping location, the T GALLERIA at Omoromachi Station.
 The duty-free mall covers a wide choice of luxury brands.

 We stayed at the modern and rather budget-friendly Red Planet Okinawa Naha.
 The wheelchair-accessible room is equipped with twin beds and a large bathroom with a tub and, most important, a quite convenient roll-in shower.
 Since accessible rooms with roll-in showers are hard to find in Japan, I was more than happy with this setting.
 Located close to Miebashi Station, it is a convenient base to explore Naha.

-Read my travel advice for wheelchair users:
+Travel advice for wheelchair users:

 - Wheelchair accessible MUST SEES in Tokyo

 - Mobility Scooter Rental Experience in Tokyo – March 2018

 - Tokyo Travel Diary | All about Accessibility